AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/file-structure.md

 >
 >In Production and Staging environments, each node in the three-node cluster has a `/tmp` directory that is not shared with the other nodes.

-## Ignoring files
+## Ignore files

 There is a base `.gitignore` file with the Adobe Commerce on cloud infrastructure project repository.
 See the latest [.gitignore file in the magento-cloud repository](https://github.com/magento/magento-cloud/blob/master/.gitignore).
-To add a file that is in the ignore list, you can use the `-f` (force) option when staging a commit:
+To add a file that is in the `.gitignore` list, you can use the `-f` (force) option when staging a commit:

 ```bash
 git add <path/filename> -f